kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

   `${PWD}/kubestellar-logs`.
 - `--local-kcp $bool`: says whether to expect to find a local process named "kcp".
 Defaults to "true".
+- `--ensure-imw`: provide a comma separated list of fully qualified inventory workspaces, _e.g._ "root:imw1,root:test:imw2".
+Defaults to "root:imw1".
+To prevet the creation of any inventory workspace, then pass "".
+- `--ensure-wmw`: provide a comma separated list of fully qualified workload management workspaces, _e.g._ "root:org:wmw1,root:org:imw2".
+Defaults to "root:wmw1".
+To prevet the creation of any workload management workspace, then pass "".
 - `-h` or `--help`: print a brief usage message and terminate.

 #### Kubestellar init